Adyen/adyen-pos-mobile-ios-test/README.md

-# Adyen POS Mobile SDK for iOS (Adyen Test environment)
+# Adyen POS Mobile SDK for iOS (TEST)

+> :warning: This repo applies to the ADYEN TEST ENVIRONMENT ONLY

 This is the home page of the Adyen POS Mobile SDK for iOS.
 Our mobile solution lets you accept in-person payments on an iPhone, or on a card reader that is paired with an iOS mobile device through Bluetooth.